How Surgeons Feel about the Role of PROs in Value-Based Healthcare

-2. What are the barriers to using PROs in your hospital?
+2. What are the barriers to using PROs in your hospital?”

 Dr. Thomas Parker Vail:

 “There is clearly a role for patient-reported outcomes in healthcare.
 The patient’s perspective is very important and perhaps among the most important measures of success.
-However, patient reporting — similar to hospital reporting, physician reporting, or any other yardstick — is complicated, subject to bias, variable over time, consistent with other metrics and perhaps at odds with some others.
+However, patient reporting — similar to hospital reporting, physician reporting, or any other yardstick — is complicated, subject to bias, variable over time, consistent with other metrics, and perhaps at odds with some others.

 Therefore, in order to use patient-reported measures, we need to understand them and put them into context.
-Thus, it follows that the barriers to using PROs centers on the technology to implement them in alignment with the EHR and the ability to use them appropriately to measure quality.”
+Thus, it follows that the barriers to using PROs center on the technology to implement them in alignment with the EHR and the ability to use them appropriately to measure quality.”

 Dr. Richard Iorio:

 “We collect PROs on all our patients, at every visit.
-We have an extensive infrastructure in place.
+We have extensive infrastructure in place.
 PROs are ideal for research; they have very little validity in clinical practice, and I think they have been overblown.
 It is costly and unrealistic for all practitioners to collect PROs.Cost is the ultimate proxy for quality in a value-based environment.
 PROs are an unnecessary diversion.”

 Dr. Lawrence Dorr: